-1.1 Illustration of Gaussian process regression in a one-dimensional case.
+1.1 Illustration of Gaussian Process Regression in a one-dimensional case.
 The shades of blue represent the distribution of function values at each input point $x$ .
-The colored lines are random functions sampled from the GP.
+Color lines are random functions sampled from the GP.
 Left : figure depicts prior distribution over functions with several random functions drawn from it.
 Right : posterior distribution conditioned on several data observations.
-Here, the noise in the observations is very small, therefore, all posterior samples pass through the given points 4 2.1 Example of a multidimensional factor.
-In the figure, $x_1$ is a usual one- dimensional factor and $(x_2, x_3)$ is a two-dimensional factor 10 2.2 Logarithm of Beta distribution probability density function, rescaled to $[0.01, 2]$ interval, with parameters $\alpha = \beta = 2$ .
+Here the noise in observations is very small, therefore, all posterior samples pass through the given points.
+4 2.1 Example of a multidimensional factor.
+In the figure $x_1$ is a usual one- dimensional factor and $(x_2, x_3)$ is a 2-dimensional factor.
+10 2.2 Logarithm of Beta distribution probability density function, rescaled to $[0.01, 2]$ interval, with parameters $\alpha = \beta = 2$ .
 17 2.4 Dolan-Moré curves for tensorGP, tensorGP-reg and FITC algorithms in logarithmic scale.
-The higher the curve lies, the better the corresponding algorithm performs.
+The higher lies the curve, the better performs the cor- responding algorithm.
 19 2.5 Rotating disc parametrization.
 20 2.6 Rotating disc objectives.
-20 2.7 2D slice along $x_5$ and $x_6$ variables (other variables are fixed) of tensorGP- 20 90 Comparison of the training time of the proposed approach (iTensorCP) 20 2.0 and standard approach (GP) 24 3.1 Kernel approximation error across three kernels and 6 datasets.
-Lower is better.
-The x-axis represents the factor to which we extend the original feature space, $n = \frac{D}{2(d+1)+1}$ , where d is the dimensionality of the original feature space, $D$ is the dimensionality of the new feature space 35 3.2 Empirical and theoretical kernel approximation error for different number of features. $\dots$ 37 3.3 Accuracy/ $R^2$ score using embeddings with three kernels on 3 datasets.
-Higher is better.
-The x-axis represents the factor to which we extend the original feature space $n = -\frac{D}{2}$ 20 21 Time space, $n = \frac{1}{2(d+1)+1}$ .
-90 5.4 increasing input number of features: LETTER, USPS, MNIST, CIFAR100 and LEUKEMIA 38 4.1 Improvement of GP based initialization over random initialization for dif- terent tensors and optimization methods.
-We clamp the improvement 40 4.9 value to $[-1, 1]$ interval to make plots more illustrative 49 4.2 mustration of Cookie problem with $m = 3$ (9 cookies) ${10}$
+20 2.7 2D slice along $x_5$ and $x_6$ variables (other variables are fixed) of tensorGP- 20 90 reg approximation.
+20 2.8 Comparison of the training time of the proposed approach (iTensorGP) and standard approach (GP).
+24 3.1 Kernel approximation error across three kernels and 6 datasets.Lower is better.
+The x-axis represents the factor to which we extend the original feature space, $n = \frac{D}{2(d+1)+1}$ , where d is the dimensionality of the original 3.2 feature space, $D$ is the dimensionality of the new feature space.
+Accuracy/ $R^2$ score using embeddings with three kernels on 3 datasets.
+35 Higher is better.
+The x-axis represents the factor to which we extend the minimal factors $D$ 97 3.3 original feature space, $n = \frac{D}{2(d+1)+1}$ .
+Time spent on explicit mapping.
+The x-axis represents the 5 datasets with increasing input number of features: LETTER, USPS, MNIST, CIFAR100 37 and LEUKEMIA.
+38 4.1 Improvement of GP based initialization over random initialization for dif- ferent tensors and optimization methods.
+We clamp the improvement value to $[-1, 1]$ interval to make plots more illustrative 49 4.2 Illustration of Cookie problem with $m = 3$ (9 cookies).
+51 4.3 Comparison of score-matching with and without noise, noise variance is 01 - $\sigma = 5 \cdot 10^{-4}$ .
+We clip values of log-density that less then $-10$ .
+65

-4.3 Comparison of score-matching with and without noise, noise variance is $\sigma = 5 \cdot 10^{-4}$ .
-We clip values of log-density that less then $-10$ 65 4.4 Density estimates using DSM RFF (middle column) and SM RFF (right column).
-The ground truth density is in the first column.
-66 4.5 Dependence of loss on the regularization parameter $\lambda$ (y axis) and noise $\sigma$ (x axis) 67 4.6 Metrics on different datasets for different methods.
+4.4 Density estimates using DSM RFF (middle column) and SM RFF (right column).
+The ground truth density is in the first column. .
+66 4.5 Dependence of loss on the regularization parameter $\lambda$ (y axis) and noise $\sigma$ (x axis). .
+67 4.6 Metrics on different datasets for different methods.
 For each dataset each metric was normalized across methods to have unit norm.
-We did it only for better visualization.
-68 4.7 Average APE errors for synthetic trajectories at different noise levels and number of landmarks 78 4.8 Distribution of APE errors along the trajecotry for Autonomous Lawn- Mower benchmark 79 A.1 (a) Butterfly orthogonal matrix factors for $d = 16$ . (b) Sparsity pattern for BPBPBP (left) and B (right), where $d = 15. \ldots \ldots \ldots$ 89 B.1 Loss surface w.r.t. the regularization parameter $\lambda$ (y axis) and noise pa- rameter $\sigma$ (x axis).
+We did it only for better visualization. .
+68 4.7 Average APE errors for synthetic trajectories at different noise levels and number of landmarks .
+78 4.8 Distribution of APE errors along the trajecotry for Autonomous Lawn- Mower benchmark .
+79 A.1 (a) Butterfly orthogonal matrix factors for $d = 16$ . (b) Sparsity pattern for BPBPBP (left) and B (right), $d = 15$ . .
+89 B.1 Loss surface w.r.t. regularization parameter $\lambda$ (y axis) and noise parameter $\sigma$ (x axis). .
 100 B.2 Score-matching density estimation using 1000 samples.
-The left column is a ground truth, middle is DSM RFf, and the right is SM RFF 101
+Left column is a ground truth, middle is DSM RFf, right - SM RFF .
+101